Light & Fresh Italian Recipes for Summer

 Creamy Broccoli Cheddar Soup

-• 3 tablespoons butter (or olive oil)
+• 3 tbsp butter (or olive oil)

 • 1 cup grated onion